 *You may be eligible for a 50% reduction in processing charges if FACS is satisfied that you are experiencing financial hardship, or that the information applied for is of special benefit to the public.

-Details concerning decisions made by FACS divisions in response to an application that may be of interest to other members of the public may be included on a disclosure log.
+Details concerning decisions made by FACS in response to a formal access application that may be of interest to other members of the public may be included on the department’s disclosure log.

 - the date the application was decided

 - a description of the information to which access was provided

 - a statement as to whether the information is now available to other members of the public

 There is certain information that FACS cannot release regardless of whether you lodge a formal access request.
 Information that will not be released is prescribed in Schedule 1 of the Government Information (Public Access) Act 2009 and may include the following:

 - Legal Professional Privilege.

 Enquiries in relation to the administration of the Government Information (Public Access) Act 2009 by FACS should be referred to individual divisions as outlined below:

 The role of the Information Commissioner is to raise public awareness of the right to information laws and provide assistance, information, support and advice to government departments and the public.